Host a Master’s Student

 Students apply their public health skills in data analysis, program planning, evaluation, policy research, health communications, and more to help organizations advance their work.

-CUNY MPH/MS students are required to complete 180 hours of applied learning in an approved setting, overseen by a preceptor at a host organization.
-Students receive 3 credits toward their degree for this work, and can complete Fieldwork in the fall, summer, or spring academic terms.
-Projects can be completed in-person, virtually, or hybrid.
+Fieldwork is an applied learning experience required for MS Population Health Informatics students and MPH students in the Health Policy & Management, Epidemiology & Biostatistics, Public Health Nutrition, and Environmental Occupational Health Sciences degree programs.
+Students complete 180 hours of applied learning in an approved setting, overseen by a preceptor at a host organization.
+Students receive 3 credits toward their degree for this work, and can complete fieldwork in the fall, summer, or spring academic terms.

 Organizations that research, provide, plan for, coordinate, organize, pay for, or regulate public health services are usually approved as Fieldwork sites.